FlowFuse/website/src/blog/2024/11/mqtt-common-pitfalls-industrial-data-operations.md

 ### TCP Limitations in MQTT Frameworks

-While MQTT operates over the TCP/IP protocol to ensure reliable message delivery, this introduces several challenges, particularly for resource-constrained industrial devices.
+MQTT operates over the TCP/IP protocol to ensure connections between clients and the broker, which introduces several challenges for resource-constrained industrial devices.

 TCP requires maintaining a constant connection state, which demands significant processing power and memory.
 This becomes problematic in industrial IoT environments, where many devices are low-powered and designed for minimal energy consumption.
 The ongoing need for devices to manage and maintain a persistent TCP connection can quickly drain resources, limiting overall system efficiency and scalability.